 They source seasonal products with integrity and flavor and incorporate them into the menu to prepare delectable dishes.
 Coming to the service, FIG’s staff is outstanding.
 They strive to make their guests feel special and comfortable by offering a personalized experience.

 The menu offers multiple options; you can start your meal with pumpkin soup or chicken liver pâté.
-For the main course, you can have the suckling pig with Carolina gold rice, brown butter-basted grouper, or the pan-roasted rib eye supreme.
+You can have the suckling pig with Carolina gold rice, brown butter-basted grouper, or the pan-roasted rib eye supreme for the main course.
 I recommend ordering the rum baba or baked Alaska to end the meal with a sweet dish.

-In addition to the delicious cuising, this American restaurant also has a full bar featuring an extensive collection of domestic and imported beer and wine.
-The restaurant was a James Beard award winner for Outstanding Wine Program in 2019.
+In addition to the delicious cuisine, this American restaurant also has a full bar featuring an extensive collection of domestic and imported beer and wine.
+The restaurant was a James Beard Award winner for Outstanding Wine Program in 2019.

 22. Sugar Bakeshop

 Address: 59 1/2 Cannon St, Charleston, SC 29403